Lemoncode/redux-by-sample/12 Testing Infrastructure/readme.md

 - **karma-sourcemap-loader:** add source map support to karma (debugging).
 - **karma-webpack:** webpack support for karma.
 - **karma-chai-sinon:** plugin for karma.
-- **react-addons-test-utils: makes it easy to test React components in the testing framework of your choice.**
+- **react-addons-test-utils**: makes it easy to test React components in the testing framework of your choice.
-- *phantomjs-prebuilt*: browser with no UI (good to run the test in a CI machine).
-- *karma-phantomjs-launcher*: phantomjs support for karma
-- *object-assign-polyfill*: object assign polyfill for phantomjs.
-- *karma-mocha-reporter*: Friendly karma progress reporter.
+- **karma-mocha-reporter**: Friendly karma progress reporter.

 We will do that by running: